Broken into Pieces: ATLAS and Aliqa Uma as One Single Stream: Spectroscopic Data

 \subsection{Detailed Chemical Abundances}

 In additional to the AAT observations, \SSSSS has also been collecting high-resolution $R \sim 30,000$ spectroscopy on the brightest RGB stream member stars using larger aperture telescopes.
-Details on the observations and abundance analysis will be discussed in a forthcoming paper (Ji et al., submitted).
+Details on the observations and abundance analysis is discussed in \citet{Ji2020b}.
 Here we focus on a few elements that support our claim that the ATLAS and Aliqa Uma streams share a common origin.
 Seven stars in ATLAS and five stars in Aliqa Uma were observed with Magellan/MIKE \citep{Bernstein03}, producing spectra with a typical S/N of 20 per pixel in the blue and 40 per pixel in the red.
 In Figure~\ref{fig:hrs} we show the abundance distributions for several elements.
 One Aliqa Uma star has especially low S/N and is thus missing from many panels.
 Each individual star is plotted as a thin Gaussian with its own mean and standard deviation.
 ATLAS and Aliqa Uma stars are shown in blue and red, respectively.
 The total distribution, found by summing the individual distributions, is plotted using thick blue and red lines.
 It is clear that both the iron abundance, and the [X/Fe] ratios for the other elements, are essentially identical between ATLAS and Aliqa Uma.
-Similar convergence is seen for ${\sim}10$ additional elements not shown here (Ji et al., submitted).
+Similar convergence is seen for ${\sim}10$ additional elements not shown here \citet{Ji2020b}.
 In general the abundance scatter is smaller than expected from halo stars of similar metallicity (thick grey lines), which is most clear from the neutron-capture elements (Y, Ba, Eu).

-Globular clusters exhibit characteristic element anticorrelations between stars, which we do not expect to detect in the AAU stream given our abundance uncertainties.
+Globular clusters exhibit characteristic element anticorrelations between stars, which we do not expect to detect in the two streams given our abundance uncertainties.
 Given the available elements and precisions, the strongest anticorrelation we expect is between [Na/Fe] and [Mg/Fe], shown in the top-right panel of Figure~\ref{fig:hrs}.
 In some globular clusters, a 0.1 dex decrease in [Mg/Fe] corresponds to a 0.4 dex increase in [Na/Fe], though the extent of Mg depletion varies from cluster to cluster \citep[e.g.,][]{BastianLardo2018}.
 Given the uncertainties in both [Mg/Fe] and [Na/Fe], we would not expect to clearly detect this signature.